ZedMania/LogGen/README.md

 Creates logs in a csv format of potential security risk outline by https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/appendix-l--events-to-monitor
 Then can create a chart of the events using an isolation forest to point out unusually high log activity.
-A log folder will be created based off the hostname and ipv4 address.
+A log folder will be created based on the hostname and ipv4 address.
 Logs will log events following the most recent event from the previous logs for the host.